SusovanDas19/Timer-APP_Project-P3/README.md

 # Timer App ⏳

 A simple timer application built with React and Vite.
 This app allows users to set a timer using hours, minutes, and seconds, with features to start, pause, reset, and display the remaining time.
+As the name shows this is a Practice Project, 3rd Practice Project.

 ## Features 🌟
 - ⏰ Set hours, minutes, and seconds for the timer.